rlvlad/wt-project-2025/docs/src/sections/filters.typ

     _seq("B", "E", disable-src: true, comment: [[isOwner == false] ? sendError ("Track does not exist")]) }),
   comment: [
-    Even the `SelectedTracksChecker` filter is invoked in two scenarios: during the creation of a playlist (@createplaylist-sequence) and during the UploadTrack sequence (@uploadtrack-sequence).
+     The `SelectedTracksChecker` filter is invoked in two scenarios too: during the creation of a playlist (@createplaylist-sequence) and during the UploadTrack sequence (@uploadtrack-sequence).

-    `SelectedTracksChecker` applies a very similar pipeline `PlaylistChecker`: instead of checking the playlist, it does the same job but for one of more tracks when the User requests to add them to a playlist.
+    `SelectedTracksChecker` applies a very similar pipeline to c`PlaylistChecker`: instead of checking the playlist, it does the same job but for one of more tracks when the User requests to add them to a playlist.

     Again similarly to `PlaylistChecker`, it also obtains the User attribute from the session and the needed parameters; if the User does not have access rights to the requested track(s), the response is `ERROR 403`.
   ],